 This study presents a detailed mineralogical description of carbonatization and silicification products derived from a serpentinite outcrop within the Vezirler ophiolitic mélange near Kula (Manisa, Western Türkiye).
 The investigated outcrop displays a significant alteration profile from bottom to top, including carbonatized and silicified serpentinite (CS-Srp), a coalesced carbonate nodule zone (Cnz), and an iron-oxide stained silica-carbonate alteration crust (Fscc).
-The blackish green to green coloured, very slightly carbonatized or non-carbonatized parts of the serpentinite is mainly made of serpentine polymorphs, bastite transformed orthopyroxene, chromite, iron-oxides, and andradite.
-Minor carbonatization is observed with dolomite and hematite-bearing coronas around andradite in contact with serpentine.
+The blackish green to green coloured, very slightly carbonatized or non-carbonatized parts of the serpentinite is mainly made of serpentine polymorphs, bastite transformed orthopyroxene, chromites, iron-oxides, and andradite.
+Minor carbonatization is observed with dolomite and hematite-bearing coronas around andradite in contact with the serpentine polymorphs.
 In contrast, CS-Srp comprises hydromagnesite-hydrotalcite nodules within a greenish-gray serpentinite matrix.
-Near the Cnz contact, discrete magnesite nodules are present, while the Cnz consists of agglomerated magnesite nodules.
-Fscc above the Cnz, contains magnesite suggest changing reactant phases during carbonatization influenced by temperature, Si solubility, $X{CO2}$ , reactive surface area, and water/rock ratio.
-Tectonic control is indicated by the contact between Fscc and Cnz, suggesting a roughly N60W strike and a low-angle NE dipping trend (< 10°).
-The minimal presence of Ca-bearing minerals in the alteration paragenesis suggests Ca-deficient protoliths and metasomatizing fluids.
+Near the Cnz contact, discrete magnesite nodules are present, while the Cnz consist of agglomerated magnesite nodules.
+Fscc above the Cnz, contains magnesite nodules and dolomite-silica stockwork in the lower segment and only dolomite-silica stockwork in the upper segment.
+The rhythmically zoned magnesites suggest changing reactant phases during carbonatization, influenced by temperature, Si solubility, X{CO2} , reactive surface area, and water/rock ratio.
+Tectonic control is indicated by the contact between Fscc and Cnz, suggesting a roughly N60W strike and a low-angle NE dipping trend (<10°).
+The minimal presence of Ca-bearing minerals in the alteration paragenesis suggests a Ca-deficit nature of the protolith and the metasomatizing fluid.
 The co-existence of magnesite and hydromagnesite-hydrotalcite at the same outcrop is attibuted to shifting pH of the metasomatizing fluid, percolation through the serpentinite and conductive cooling.
-Various factors, including reactant phase abundance and fluid nature likely influenced the final alteration mineralogy, providing insight into surface/ near-surface transformations expected in $CO_2$ storage projects in peridotite terranes.
+Various factors, including reactant phase abundance and fluid nature likely influenced the final alteration mineralogy, providing insight into surface/near-surface transformations expected in CO2 storage projects in peridotite terranes.